Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Main Results

 \begin{theorem} { } Let $\Fcal$ be a sheaf on a finite $T_0$-space $X$.
-There exists a coarsest $\Fcal$-stratification of $X$. \end{theorem} \begin{proof} [Proof Sketch] We can prove Theorem \ref{theorem:coarsest} easily as follows.
+There exists a coarsest $\Fcal$-stratification of $X$. \end{theorem}

+\proofsketch We can prove Theorem \ref{theorem:coarsest} easily as follows.
 There are only finitely many stratifications of our space $X$, which implies that there must be an $\Fcal$-stratification with a minimal number of strata pieces.
 Such a stratification must be a coarsest stratification, since any coarser stratification would have fewer strata pieces.

 However, the above proof is rather unenlightening if we are interested in computing the coarsest $\Fcal$-stratification.
 Therefore we include a constructive proof of the existence of a coarsest $\Fcal$-stratification which we sketch here.
 We can proceed iteratively, by defining the top-dimensional stratum to be the collection of points (i.e.~elements) so that the sheaf is constant when restricted to the minimal open neighborhoods of the said points.
-We then remove the top-dimensional stratum from our space, and pull back the sheaf to the remaining points.
-We proceed until all the points in our space have been assigned to a stratum.
+Our process is a greedy algorithm as it seeks to make locally optimal choice at each stage.
+Rephrased using the language of simplicial complexes, the top dimensional statum will consist of all simplices such that the sheaf is constant when restricted to the open star of the simplex.
+We then remove the top-dimensional stratum from our space, and pull back the sheaf to the remaining points/simplices.
+Notice that the points/simplices which are maximal with respect to the natural partial order (described in Section \ref{subsec:t0}) are guaranteed to be included in the top dimensional stratum.
+We proceed inductively until all the points in our space have been assigned to a stratum.
 We can see that this is a coarsest $\Fcal$-stratification by arguing that this algorithm, in some sense, maximizes the size of each stratum piece, and thus any coarser $\Fcal$-stratification is actually equivalent to the one constructed above.
-We refer the reader to Section \ref{ap:coarsest} for the details of the above argument. \end{proof} To uniquely identify a stratification by its properties, we will need to introduce a minimal homogeneous $\Fcal$-stratification. \begin{definition} Suppose $\Fcal$ is a sheaf on a finite $T_0$-space $X$.
-A \emph{homogeneous $\Fcal$-stratification} is an $\Fcal$-stratification such that for each $i$, the closure of the stratum $S_i$ in $X_i$ is homogeneous of dimension $i$ (defined in Section \ref{subsec:t0}).\end{definition} We will introduce a lexicographical preorder on the set of homogeneous $\Fcal$-stratifications of a finite $T_0$-space $\Xspace$.
-Let $\Xstrata$ be a homogeneous $\Fcal$-stratification of $X$ given by
+We refer the reader to Section \ref{ap:coarsest} for the details of the above argument. $ $